Microsoft/azure-docs.pt-pt/articles/network-watcher/traffic-analytics-faq.md

 - E.U.A.
 Centro-Sul
 - E.U.A.
 Central
 - E.U.A.
 Oeste
-- E.U.A.
-Oeste 2
+- E.U.A.Oeste 2
 - França Central
-- Europa Ocidental
+- Europa ocidental
 - Europa do Norte
 - Sul do Brasil
 - Oeste do Reino Unido